-And she was terrified because her boss couldn’t go and the partner couldn’t go.
-She had to run the meeting by herself.
+And she was terrified because her boss couldn't go and the partner couldn't go.
+She had the run the meeting by herself.
 And I said, What are you worried about?
-She said, it’s a big deal.
-I said, big house.
-She goes, it’s worth a lot of money.
-I said, Okay, let’s say you go into this meeting, and it goes as bad as you could have possibly expect,
+She said, it's a big deal.
+I said big house.
+She goes it's worth a lot of money.
+I said, Okay, let's say you go into this meeting, and it goes as bad as you could have possibly expect.

 Umar Hameed 29:03